 There’s no accepted rules to ‘win’ the unofficial Cannonball Run record save for driving a car all the way and having reputable means for verifying your times.
 These days, that means a car capable of sustained high-speed driving as well as multiple GPS devices and apps, and even live satellite connections that selected witnesses can monitor.

 Beyond that, it’s all American ingenuity using powerful cars with extra gas tanks, alternate means to avoid toilet stops, a full suite of radar detectors, CB and scanner radios, night-vision scopes and gyro-stabilized binoculars, and often a crew of volunteers who scout ahead for radar traps–and sometimes intentionally get tickets to distract patrols.
-Airplanes have been used to reconnoiter routes, and indeed, in today’s ultra-regulated society featuring radar cameras and plentiful radar patrols, there’s little chance of successfully making a record-class dash short of a large budget and technological aids that might have been considered “cheating” by the founders of the 1970’s races; the race has simply evolved with time.
+Airplanes have been used to reconnoiter routes, and indeed, in today’s ultra-regulated society featuring radar cameras and plentiful radar patrols, there’s little chance of successfully making a record-class dash short of chance or a large budget and technological aids that might have been considered “cheating” by the founders of the 1970’s races; the race has simply evolved with time.

 Perhaps predictably the liberal media, and sadly some of the usually enthusiastic auto media, as well as some previous Cannonball Run record holders have panned this run as somehow endangering people during the Covid-19/coronavirus pandemic or for not docilly staying at home watching TV, and for winning unfairly due to the relatively empty roads.
 Here’s a more human reaction: “@FastMan85 I have no problem with this and would say that whoever does is taking themselves way too seriously (come on, lighten TF up) #CannonballRun #AudiA8.”